ekedonald/Implementing-Load-Balancers-with-Nginx/README.md

         </body>
         </html>
 ```
-After completing the steps, go to your your browser and paste the following URL:
+After completing the steps, go to your browser and paste the following URL:

 ```sh
 http://<public_ip_address_of_apache_web_server_2>:8000